nirajpoudel/nirajpoudel/README.md

 <!--
 **nirajpoudel18/nirajpoudel18** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.

+Hey👋🏻,

+This is Niraj Poudel from Nepal🇳🇵.

+I am a second year computer science undergraduate student at Patan College for Professional studies affiliated to University of Bedfordshire.
+I am interested in Data Science, Machine Learning, Deep Learning and Artificial Intelligence.

 Here are some ideas to get you started:

 - 🔭 I’m currently working on ...